Adaptive Planning for Multi-Attribute Controllable Summarization with Monte Carlo Tree Search: PACO

-LLMs serve as the policy $\pi$, where each action $a$ corresponds to controlling a single attribute.
-We start from an initial summary that reflects all attribute controls, which serves as the root node $s_{0}$, and adaptively search for the optimal attribute control order $[attribute_{1}, attribute_{2}, ..., attribute_{n}]$ for each document.
+Starting from an initial summary, PACO identifies under-controlled attributes and progressively adjusts them according to a planned control order, ultimately producing a summary aligned with the target attribute values (Figure~\ref{fig:main}).
+LLMs serve as the policy $\pi$ and each action $a$ corresponds to controlling a single attribute.
+We start from an initial summary that reflects all attribute controls, which serves as the root node $s_{0}$, and adaptively search for the optimal attribute control order $[attribute_{1}, attribute_{2}, \ldots, attribute_{n}]$ for each document.
 Each intermediate summary serves as a state $s$, forming a sequence of transitions from $s_0$ through successive attribute adjustments.
-At each step $t$, the model determines the action $a_{t}$ to control a specific attribute and generates the next summary $s_{t+1}$ by taking the full history $s_0, s_1, ..., s_t$ as input.
-This allows it to make informed decisions based on all preceding modifications.
-We define the maximum tree width $w$ as the number of legal actions and denote the tree depth as $d$.
-The algorithm iterates until it reaches the terminal state $T$, which occurs when all attributes have been successfully controlled or when the step limit is exceeded.
-Figure~\ref{fig:main} presents an overview of PACO, and Figure \ref{fig:analysis} provides an example of how each attribute is adjusted.
-Starting from the initial summary, PACO identifies under-controlled attributes and progressively adjusts them according to the planned control order, ultimately producing a summary aligned with the target values.
+At each step $t$, the model determines the action $a_t$ to control a specific attribute and generates the next summary $s_{t+1}$ by taking the full history $s_0, s_1, \ldots, s_t$ as input, enabling informed decisions based on all preceding modifications.
+We define the tree width $w$ as the number of legal actions, and the tree depth as $d$.
+The process iterates until reaching a terminal state $T$, which occurs when all attributes have been precisely controlled or when a step limit is exceeded.
+Figure \ref{fig:analysis} shows an example of how each attribute is adjusted, and we detail the key operations of PACO's customized MCTS algorithm below.